 (Duke Ellington, Mahalia Jackson, George Wein, and Cousin Joe Pleasant/photo by Michael P. Smith)

-Here’s a timely bit of audio for Duke Ellington's 113th birthday anniversary today: Duke’s appearance at the 1970 New Orleans Jazz Festival and Louisiana Heritage Fair.
-It was the third annual jazz festival in New Orleans, but the first that George Wein produced under the Jazz & Heritage banner, and for the occasion Ellington was commisioned to write a new work, The New Orleans Suite.
-The audio file from Wolfgang's Vault includes only the suite’s opening movement, “Blues for New Orleans,” a showcase for Johnny Hodges and organist Wild Bill Davis.
+Here’s a timely bit of audio for Duke Ellington’s 113th birthday anniversary today: Duke’s appearance at the 1970 New Orleans Jazz Festival and Louisiana Heritage Fair.
+It was the third annual jazz festival in New Orleans, but the first that George Wein produced under the Jazz & Heritage banner, and for the occasion Ellington was commissioned to write a new work, The New Orleans Suite.
+The audio file from Wolfgang’s Vault includes only the suite’s opening movement, “Blues for New Orleans,” a showcase for Johnny Hodges and organist Wild Bill Davis.
 Ellington was notorious for completing new works minutes before deadline, but it would seem that most of the suite must have been ready at the time of the festival appearance on April 25 since its recording for Atlantic Records was completed only 18 days later on May 13.
-Then again, maybe not.

 In any event, the set begins with Wein’s introduction of Duke, and his announcement that the festival would be returning the following year despite a loss of $40,000 in its inaugural presentation under his stewardship.
 (This weekend marks the 42nd consecutive presentation of Jazz and Heritage.
 The content has changed considerably from Wein’s original conception of a fest devoted almost exclusively to music from New Orleans and the state of Louisiana, but attendance remains an annual rite for tens of thousands of pilgrims to the Big Easy.)
 Highlights from the Ellington concert include a customary Hodges mini-set that includes “Blues for New Orleans,” Billy Strayhorn’s “Passion Flower,” and “Things Ain’t What They Used to Be,” Mercer Ellington’s classic blues; “In Triplicate,” a tour de force flagwaver for saxophonists Paul Gonsalves, Russell Procope, and Harold Ashby; and Wild Bill Davis playing his famous arrangement for Count Basie of “April in Paris,” with Duke crediting the original “one more once” orchestration for “establishing a majestic way of monumental cool.”